TianZhao-007/Robotics/README.md

 # Robotics
-This repo mainly record robotics content.(Based on differential drive robot)
+This repo mainly records the process of learning robotics.
+Based on differential drive car, the learning flow starts form kinematics.
+Then,the differential drive car use control algorithm to follow a specific course.
+Next,introducing VO aims to tell the robot where it is.

 ### kinematics